exercism/v3/docs/concept-exercises.md

 - Which exercise it was forked from (required if the exercise is forked)
 - Language version requirements (optional)

+If someone is both an author _and_ a contributor, only list that person as an author.

 For more information, watch [this video][video-meta-config.json] and check [this example config.json file][meta-config.json].

 #### Example